 Badges are labels of our skills and interests.
 We can add as many badges as we want.

 You might know me as a self-taught web developer and a technical blogger.
-But do you know that I am also a foodie who cares about communities, have an interest in photography, etc.? 😄
+But do you know that I am also a foodie who cares about communities, has an interest in photography, etc.? 😄

 This is where we want to post our activities, achievements, or anything that we want to highlight.

 Shortcuts on the highlight page come in handy at the bottom.

 Like any other social platform, the timeline in Polywork is the list of our highlights.

 This is one of the features of Polywork that I love!